 A view of the city's skyline from Piedmont Park

-World of Coca-Cola museum, a downtown destination
+Outside the World of Coca-Cola, a must-see downtown attraction

 Bronze dinosaurs greet visitors at the Fernbank Museum of Natural History

 Stone Mountain Park, a must-see for fans of the outdoors

 Views of downtown and cherry blossoms at Piedmont Park

 Atlanta is a city of charming neighborhoods, and you’ll quickly discover they are easily walkable.
 Start at Centennial Olympic Park, the expansive downtown refuge built for the 1996 Summer Olympics.
 You can stroll to such attractions as the World of Coca-Cola, the Inside CNN Studio Tour and the Georgia Aquarium.